davide2894/a-loaf-of-code/_posts/dev-interview-with-the-non-3-hour-dev.md

 ///

 Q: 6 months, I'm impressed.
 Usually, does it take so long to release an app?.
 And back then, were you already implementing the 3-hour-of-coding principle?

+A: I try to release a first minimal version as fast as I can since you never know if people will like it or not till you release it on the AppStore.
+Especially, you cannot tell if people pay for your app until you release it.

+So, I usually try to release a new app within 3-6 months after I started developing it from scratch.
+After I release the first version, if I see people pay for the app, I will start polishing it based on user feedback.
+It will take more time to upgrade after releasing it anyway if I keep updating it.

+>>were you already implementing the 3-hour-of-coding principle?
+I worked hard at the first 2 or 3 years, around 6-8 hours programming every day for a full year, and I burned out after that.

+Especially I had sore eyes every time back then, and I decided to make a 3-hour working principle later.

+Q: sore eyes are a problem that affected me as well.
+I had to take some measures to fix that problem, like installing Redlight on Ubuntu, setting dark themes for everything, exercising and so on.

+So this was what made you transition to a 3-hour coding day.
+Was it a direct transition or it was a gradual change?